giellalt/lang-udm/udm.md

 Proper names from Bible

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/exceptions.lexc](http://github.com/giellalt/lang-udm/blob/main/../src/fst/stems/exceptions.lexc)</small>Numerals
+<small>This (part of) documentation was generated from [src/fst/stems/exceptions.lexc](https://github.com/giellalt/lang-udm/blob/main/src/fst/stems/exceptions.lexc)</small>

+---

+Numerals
 Numerals in UDMURT language are numbers.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-udm/blob/main/../src/fst/stems/numerals.lexc)</small>Prefixes
+<small>This (part of) documentation was generated from [src/fst/stems/numerals.lexc](https://github.com/giellalt/lang-udm/blob/main/src/fst/stems/numerals.lexc)</small>

+---

+Prefixes
 Prefixes in the Udmurt language are bound to beginning of other words.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-udm/blob/main/../src/fst/stems/prefixes.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/prefixes.lexc](https://github.com/giellalt/lang-udm/blob/main/src/fst/stems/prefixes.lexc)</small>

+---

-added to the xml source files. апра+N:апра N_  "(eng) /(fin) /(hun) /(rus) " ;
+This is where new words are added as lexc entries before they are added to the xml source files. апра+N:апра N_  "(eng) /(fin) /(hun) /(rus) " ;

 ADD NOUNS BELOW

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/nouns_newwords.lexc](http://github.com/giellalt/lang-udm/blob/main/../src/fst/stems/nouns_newwords.lexc)</small>###  UDMURT Noun inflection
+<small>This (part of) documentation was generated from [src/fst/stems/nouns_newwords.lexc](https://github.com/giellalt/lang-udm/blob/main/src/fst/stems/nouns_newwords.lexc)</small>

+---

+###  UDMURT Noun inflection

 Nouns in Udmurt inflects for case, number, and possession.
 Following are some notes for things that need to be done so far, and also an overview of nominal